IBM/AutoMLPipeline.jl/README.md

 [![Stargazers over time](https://starchart.cc/IBM/AutoMLPipeline.jl.svg)](https://starchart.cc/IBM/AutoMLPipeline.jl)

 ------------------
-**AutoMLPipeline** is a package that makes it trivial to create complex ML pipeline structures using simple expressions.
+**AutoMLPipeline** (AMLP) is a package that makes it trivial to create complex ML pipeline structures using simple expressions.
 It leverages on the built-in macro programming features of
 Julia to symbolically process, manipulate